 - Heavy-givers (nitrogen-giving legumes such as peas and beans)

-If you grew a lot of tomatoes in the summer in a particular bed, it would be best to follow that with a planting of light feeders instead of brassicas in the fall.
+If you grew many tomatoes in the summer in a particular bed, it would be best to follow that with planting light feeders instead of brassicas in the fall.

 The key to planning a fall garden is picking hardy vegetable varieties and using calendar math to count back from expected frost dates.
 The table below lists good candidates for a fall garden.

 There are several Planting Calendars available from gardening companies and seed stores.
 But you can easily create your own by following the steps below.

 Get your own Planting Calendar for free when you sign up for our Monthly Garden Planning Session.